Security Data Works

 "Sub-100ms inline DLP latency."

 The claim requires telemetry flowing at wire speed (not batch-collected every five minutes), normalized schema available at query time (not raw JSON dumps), enrichment happening in-stream (not in a separate overnight ETL job), and a policy engine with sub-100ms decision time (not polling a database).
-If the pipeline is "Logstash → S3 → nightly Spark job → Parquet," the latency floor is 24 hours, not 100 milliseconds.
-The vendor isn't lying; they're describing performance on infrastructure the customer doesn't have.
+So if the pipeline is "Logstash to S3 to nightly Spark job to Parquet," the latency floor lands somewhere around 24 hours rather than 100 milliseconds, and the vendor isn't lying so much as describing performance on infrastructure the customer doesn't have.

 "Real-time AI classification and remediation."

 Requires continuous discovery scanning (not scheduled weekly scans), real-time classification at ingest (not background processing), streaming policy evaluation (not batch rule checks), and immediate remediation triggers (not ticketing systems).
-If the discovery model is "agentless scan across S3, Snowflake, and on-premises Postgres once a week," the deployment is doing weekly detection with manual remediation.
-Real, but not real-time.
+So if the discovery model is "agentless scan across S3, Snowflake, and on-premises Postgres once a week," the deployment is doing weekly detection with manual remediation, which is real enough but not real-time.

 Requires metadata captured at every transformation step, bidirectional lineage tracking (upstream sources and downstream consumers), schema change history, and a queryable lineage graph.
 If the lineage artifact is "we have a Confluence page documenting our data flow," the lineage doesn't exist; it's aspirational documentation, six months out of date by the time anyone needs to query it.